return42/sphkerneldoc/linux_src_doc/drivers/infiniband/core/cq_c.rst

 Description
 -----------

-This function is used to process all outstanding CQ entries on a
+This function is used to process all outstanding CQ entries.
-\ ``IB_POLL_DIRECT``\  CQ.
 It does not offload CQ processing to a different context and does not ask for completion interrupts from the HCA.
+Using direct processing on CQ with non IB_POLL_DIRECT type may trigger concurrent processing.

 .. _`ib_process_cq_direct.note`: